The Ivey Consulting Team

 Born and raised in Germany, Anna attended the Lessing Gymnasium in Frankfurt, before moving to the United States and finishing secondary school at Boston Latin School and Phillips Academy Andover.
 She went on to earn her B.A. in History from Columbia University in New York, spent her Junior year at Cambridge University in the U.K., and earned her law degree at the University of Chicago.
 While at Cambridge, she won the Newnham Prize for exceptional undergraduate work in History.
 In law school, she served on the editorial board of The University of Chicago Law Review, worked as a research assistant to Larry Lessig with a focus on constitutional and cyberspace law, and took several classes at the University of Chicago Graduate School of Business.
 Natively bilingual in German and English, her language studies have also included French, Latin, Ancient Greek, Aramaic, and Mandarin Chinese.

 Upon graduating from law school, she joined the Corporate Group at the Los Angeles law firm Irell & Manella, working on deals for Disney, AOL Time Warner, Williams-Sonoma, Hewlett-Packard, CSFB, and Mattel in mergers and acquisitions, securities law, and public and private financings.
-She later joined the Entertainment Finance Group at Gipson Hoffman & Pancione, also in Los Angeles, where she worked on the financing of small indies and major motion pictures before returning to the University of Chicago in her admissions role.
+She later joined the Entertainment Finance Group at Gipson Hoffman & Pancione, also in Los Angeles, where she worked on the financing of small independent movies and major motion pictures before returning to the University of Chicago in her admissions role.

 Rose is our client relations associate.
 She is often the first point of contact for prospective clients, connects them with the appropriate educational consultants, and makes sure clients are well taken care of.
 Rose has bachelor's and master's degrees in diplomacy and international relations from Seton Hall University and has worked for the U.S. State Department in Rome as well as the United Nations.